karmaniverous/serverless-lodash-plugin/README.md

 That's defensive enough (it'll still work when Serverless fixes the issue) and just a tad more readable.
 It's the version I use in my projects.

+If you run into odd failures of your `lodash` logic, try running `serverless package` with `LOG_LEVEL=debug` set in your environment.
+It'll show you the same `lodash` function logging as pictured above and help you understand what's happening.

+If you learn anything new, please raise an issue and I'll document it here!

 ---

 See more great templates and other tools on